puzzle-js/puzzle-js/docs/guide.md

 ## Core Configuration

 PuzzleJs has some inner configurations you can't change using any Storefront or Gateway configuration.
-They can be changes using envrionment variables
+They can be changed using envrionment variables

 | Env Variable Name | Default | Description |
 | - | - | - |